aviradinsky/tensorflow-street-classifier/README.md

 A repo containing the ML project of YU Students.
-Using the coco dataset we developed a model to detect objects and identify commonly found on a street in a city.
-Nissim Cantor, Avi Radinsky, Jacob Silbiger
+Using the coco dataset we developed a model to detect objects and identify commonly found on a street in a city. by Nissim Cantor, Avi Radinsky, Jacob Silbiger
 Summer 2021